-In addition to our existing projects (see the projects pages), we have identified 4 new priorities for 2017 - your help is needed to make these a reality!
+Omushana has 4 priorities for 2023/24.
+Your help is needed to make these a reality!

-44% of children in the Bwindi area are so affected by malnutrition that it impacts their brain development - yet this is a region of plentiful nutritious food.
+44% of children in the Bwindi area are affected by malnutrition so much that it impacts their brain development - yet this is a region of plentiful nutritious food.

 Omushana has developed a project proposal with a local nutritionist and a chef that aims to change the way that schools feed pupils with a goal of reversing malnutrition and positively impacting on the eating habits of the next generation.

 The pilot projects took place at several schools in a variety of locations around Bwindi Forest and we are now extending the programme to reach more communities.
 Working with school staff, school cooks, pupils and parents, we are able to show how to improve the children's diets using locally available ingredients such as millet, soy, milk, fish, fruits and vegetables and peanuts.
 All the diet improvements we recommend are affordable (less than 1p per child) and are demonstrated so that everyone can gain practical experience during our workshops.

 It costs up to £500 to take this programme to a new School/Community but we know this is money well spent.
 It results in real and lasting changes!
 In 2022 we revisited some areas where we held workshops in 2019 and 2020 and found that most schools were now adding supplements to the children’s meals and families were applying the knowledge they gained at home.

 We are now hoping to get sufficient funds to run workshops in 5 more schools/communities to create lasting improvements to children's diets and health for generations to come.

 Water filters are a fantastic way to ensure pupils have access to clean drinking water without the need for schools to boil water.
 Many schools don’t even boil water due to the cost of firewood so children go all day without a drink.